Gsish/assignment/README.md

 4.Generated an API key for Mistral LLM to integrate AI-powered responses.

-5.Implemented RESTful endpoints to handle POST, GET, and DELETE requests for seamless accessibility.
+5.also define pydentic by inheriting basemodel Implemented RESTful endpoints to handle POST, GET, and DELETE requests for seamless accessibility.

 6.used postman to test api